pandoraboxchain/pyrrha-consensus/docs/pandora/token/PAN.md

 ## Methods
-### decreaseApproval(address,uint256)
+### increaseAllowance(address,uint256)
 >
-> Decrease the amount of tokens that an owner allowed to a spender. approve should be called when allowed[_spender] == 0.
-To decrement allowed value is better to use this function to avoid 2 calls (and wait until the first transaction is mined) From MonolithDAO Token.sol
+> Increase the amount of tokens that an owner allowed to a spender. approve should be called when allowed_[_spender] == 0.
+To increment allowed value is better to use this function to avoid 2 calls (and wait until the first transaction is mined) From MonolithDAO Token.sol

 **Execution cost**: No bound available